monkey-projects/oci-vault/README.md

 The lib actually uses [Martian](https://github.com/oliyh/martian) to do the HTTP calls.
 This means all functions take an options map which is actually the arguments expected by the Martian call.
 This can be a combination of path params, query args and a request body.
+The high-level calls declared in the `vault` ns hide the complexities of working with the Martian responses.
+Instead, they automatically check if the response is successful, and if so, they unwrap the body of the response.
+Otherwise an exception is thrown.
+If you need more control over how the requests are handled, check the low-level calls below.

+## Low-level calls

 The raw response of each call is returned, as a `future`.
 This is intended to allow the maximum flexibility when using the lib.
 You can inspect the http